rainbowdashlabs/sadu-docs/docs/queries_legacy/index.md

     The legacy queries module was removed.
     Use the new [queries](./../queries) of v2 instead, which provides better usability.

+!!! danger

+    This module is no longer available in v2

 SADU provides a query builder, which allows easy guidance through requesting data from your database.
 Import it into your project to use it.